 Can I take more than one course per session?

 As our courses are designed to be intensive, you may only take one course one per session.
-However, students are welcome to join us for both Session One (1 July – 19 July) and Session Two (22 July – 9 August), and we even offer a discount for students who wish to do so!
-See our fees and finance page for more information.
+However, students are welcome to join us for Session 1 and Session 2.

 When will I know if I have been accepted?

-Once we have received your application form along with your documents, we will make a decision within 2 working days of your application date and you will be notified via email of the outcome.
+Once we have received your application form along with your documents, you will be notified via email of the outcome.
+We aim to make a decision within 7 working days of the application date.

 When will I have to pay my fee?

 While you may pay at any time until the application deadline, you are not guaranteed a place on the programme until you have paid.
 If a course is over-subscribed priority will be given to students that have paid, on a first-come, first-served basis.
 Applications that have not yet been paid for will be protected from displacement by paid students until ten days after the application was made.

 If your home institution is being invoiced for your fees, or if you are joining us as part of an exchange, a different procedure will apply.